 Sunday 18th April 2010 would have been our Ruby Anniversary.
 Well, we had over forty happy years albeit very slightly less than that of marriage.
 Shared our ups and downs, our joys and sorrows, our hopes and disappointments.
 Husband and wife, best friends, carers, parents, grandparents.
 Oh, how you would like to have seen our dear little Daniel & Lucy growing up into such lovely children.
-You are ever in my thoughts, Love as always, David

 David